-The Marionettes – together with our sponsors bpTT; our partners Dr. Vertrelle Mickens of the University of Trinidad & Tobago (UTT) and Noble Douglas and the Noble Douglas Dance Company (NDDCI); members of the Love Movement’s Lights of Love; and an award-winning production team including Celia Wells, Margaret Sheppard, Randy Halfhide, Frank Agarrat, Leslie Clement, Maureen Clement, and the Marionettes committee – thank everyone for their support and appreciation of their first full-length operatic production, CARMEN!
+The Marionettes was made possible through partners Dr. Vertrelle Mickens and Hayward Mickens of the University of Trinidad & Tobago (UTT); Noble Douglas and the Noble Douglas Dance Company (NDDCI); Bernadette Laughlin’s Love Movement’s Lights of Love; and an award-winning production team including Celia Wells, Margaret Sheppard, Randy Halfhide, Frank Agarrat, Leslie Clement, Maureen Clement, sponsors bpTT, and the Marionettes committee.

 It seems everyone has heard of CARMEN: the “Habanera”, “Seguidilla”, the “Toreador Song”, Micaela’s aria and the “Flower Song” are among the best-known melodies of all time.

 In 1874, Bizet described the opera to a friend as “a work full of colour and melody…It will be entertaining… I think you are going to like it…”

 Carmen, the main character, is irresistible to men.
 She is sexy, unpredictable, funny and proud.
 This story of a love triangle and its consequences resonates in today’s society.
 The response to the first performance was far from ecstatic, but the opera rapidly gained popularity.
 Bizet himself died just three months after the opening, and never saw how his opera eventually triumphed.